AngeloMihaelle/mlp/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This code is licensed under the GNU General Public License v2. - see the [LICENSE](LICENSE) file for details.

 ---